‘Police unit’s spying was not justified and squad should have been closed down’

 He said: “It is a striking feature of the reporting of almost all SDS undercover officers that it contained extensive details about individuals – their political views, personality, working life, relationships with others, and family and private life.”

-This is the first report to come from the Undercover Policing Inquiry, that was set up in 2015 by then-Home Secretary Theresa May in response to outrage over various tactics used by undercover officers.
+This is the first report to come from the Undercover Policing Inquiry, which was set up in 2015 by then home secretary Theresa May in response to outrage over various tactics used by undercover officers.

 In the foreword to Sir John’s report, he said the impact of the deceitful relationships, the use of dead children’s names and spying on justice campaigns were best addressed once all the evidence is in.